Using DirectQuery in Power BI

 This issue can be mitigated to a large extent by again selecting Refresh, to refresh all of the visuals on the page.
 And it should be noted that even if using Import mode, there is a similar problem of guaranteeing consistency if importing data from more than one table.

-Refresh in Power BI Desktop is needed to reflect any metadata changes: After a report is published, Refresh will simply refresh the visuals in the report.
+Refresh in Power BI Desktop is needed to reflect any metadata changes: After a report is published, Refresh will refresh the visuals in the report.
 If the schema of the underlying source has changed, then those changes are not automatically applied to change the available fields in the field list.
 Thus if tables or columns have been removed from the underlying source, it might result in query failure upon refresh.
 Opening the report in Power BI Desktop, and choosing Refresh, will update the fields in the model to reflect the changes.

 Limit of one million rows returned on any query: There is a fixed limit of one million rows placed on the number of rows that can be returned in any single query to the underlying source.
 This generally has no practical implications, and visuals themselves aren’t going to display that many points.
 However, the limit can occur in cases where Power BI is not fully optimizing the queries sent, and there is some intermediate result being requested that exceeds the limit.
 It can also occur whilst building a visual, on the path to a more reasonable final state.
-For example, including Customer and TotalSalesQuantity would hit this limit if there were more than 1m customers, until some filter were applied.
+For example, including Customer and TotalSalesQuantity would hit this limit if there were more than 1 million customers, until some filter were applied.

 The error that would be returned would be “The resultset of a query to external data source has exceeded the maximum allowed size of '1000000' rows.”

 Cannot change from import to DirectQuery mode: While it's possible to switch a model from DirectQuery mode to use import mode, this means all the necessary data must be imported.
 It is also not possible to switch back (primarily due to the set of features not supported in DirectQuery mode).
-DirectQuery models over multidimensional sources like SAP BW, also cannot be switched from DirectQuery to import, due to the completely different treatment of external measures.
+DirectQuery models over multidimensional sources like SAP BW, also cannot be switched from DirectQuery to import, due to the different treatment of external measures.

 DirectQuery in the Power BI service